borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

 ---
 title: How to backup to a removable drive or an intermittent server
 eleventyNavigation:
-  key: Backup to a removable drive or server
+  key: 💾 Backup to a removable drive/server
   parent: How-to guides
   order: 9
 ---